 If team members and participants are geographically distributed, be respectful of time zones and schedules.
 Doodle is a meeting poll tool that automatically personalizes time zones and allows individuals to specify when they are available.

-Another bright side of friendly remote UX (h2)
+Advantages of remote UX (h2)

 - Lower expenses: This is mostly in travel expenses for the team or for participants.
 Imagine all the money you can save as a UX designer that can be directed to other valuable activities, such as deeper analysis or more research.

 - More inclusion: This means more people, in general, can participate.
 You can have access to a more diverse group of participants to whom you might not have access locally.
 You can create a large-scale participation event through social media or e-mails to invite people to collaborate and be part of the project in a fun and creative way.

 - Convenience: Remote UX allows survey participants to partake from the comfort of their own homes.
 Your potential participants are likely spending more time at home, looking for new activities to do.
 Providing an opportunity where they can learn, socialize, and give feedback about the things they would love in an app is a great way to make use of their time.